Dikachi-P/alx-system_engineering_devops/0x02-shell_redirections/README.md

 17-hidethisword: display all the lines in the file etc/passwd that do not contain the pattern 'bin'
 18-letteronly: display all lines in the file etc/ssh/sshd_config starting with letter, include capital letters as well
 19-AZ: Replace A and c from input to Z and e respectively
 20-hiago: remove all letters c and C from input
+21-reverse: command that revervses its input